 • Which type of KRAS mutation do I have?

-• Did I have comprehensive biomarker testing – which biomarkers did you check for?
+• Did I have FDA-approved comprehensive biomarker testing – which biomarkers did you check for?
 If not, can you order it?

 • What are my treatment options?